lgabp1/zdt_stm32_driver/driver_files/CAN_configuration_tips.md

 For example, to use CAN1 port
     * Connectivity/FDCAN1
         * Activated = Check
     * Verify used pins (CAN TX/ CAN RX) according to datasheet !
-For the DMMC-02 board for CAN1, use PD1 and PD2 pins.
+For the DMMC-02 board for CAN1, use PD0 and PD1 pins.
 One may move the pins with Ctrl+Click and dragging it.

 **FDCAN config**